 When asked, we answer questions about Quaker faith and practice, but with the intention of sharing information and mutual learning, not seeking conversion.
 Here are a few answers to frequently asked questions about Quakerism.

-The Religious Society of Friends (Quakers) arose in England 350 years ago, believing that there is an Inner Light or “that of God”, in every human being, and that everyone could have a direct unmediated experience of the Spirit.
-Our commitment to equality, peace (including pacifism), simplicity, community and integrity flow out of these fundamental principles.
-“Promptings of love and truth in our hearts” are the source of the Quaker commitment to human rights, global justice, prison abolition, sustainability and peace.
+The Religious Society of Friends (Quakers) arose in England in the 1650s, believing that there is an Inner Light or “that of God”, in every human being, and that everyone has the capacity to directly experience the Spirit.
+CFSC’s values flow out of these fundamental beliefs.
+“Promptings of love and truth in our hearts” are the source of the Quaker commitment to human rights, global justice, and peace.